 Jack of Thorns

-Praise for Jack of Thorns:
+Praise for Jack of Thorns

-“Effortlessly handling weighty issues of addiction, class, and sexuality, Faulkner keeps her heady mythology grounded in reality and lays a promising foundation for future installments.
-Readers will be eager for the next in the series.”
+"Effortlessly handling weighty issues of addiction, class, and sexuality, Faulkner keeps [their] heady mythology grounded in reality and lays a promising foundation for future installments.
+Readers will be eager for the next in the series."

-- Publishers Weekly, Starred Review
+Publishers Weekly Starred Review

 “AK Faulkner thrusts together two deliciously flawed main characters (a former heroin addict and a mysterious member of British nobility), then weaves an empowering plot of destiny, inheritance, and self-improvement—all while letting the reader languor in the glow of a glorious slow burn romance.”